flarelabs-net/vite-plugin-cloudflare/README.md

 Now, if you click the button, it will display 'Name from API is: Cloudflare'.

-Let's have a look at hot module reloading in action.
 Increment the counter to update the application state in the browser.
 Next, edit `api/index.ts` by changing the `name` it returns to `'Cloudflare Workers'`.
 If you click the button again, it will display the new `name` while preserving the previously set counter value.